ganbarodigital/php-the-missing-bits/docs/traces/HowThePhpStackFrameWorks.md

----
-currentSection: traces
-currentItem: HowThePhpStackFrameWorks
-pageflow_prev_url: index.html
-pageflow_prev_text: Stack Trace Functions and Classes
-pageflow_next_url: FilterBacktrace.html
-pageflow_next_text: FilterBacktrace class
----

 # How The PHP Stack Frame Works

 ## Introduction

 The PHP stack frame isn't as straight-forward as you might think.
-This caught us out when building [`FilterBacktrace`](FilterBacktrace.html).
+This caught us out when building [`FilterBacktrace`](FilterBacktrace.class.html).

 ## What's In A Stack Frame